 When photography was in its infancy, all cameras could take tilt-shift photos, but now it’s necessary to get a special tilt-shift lens that attaches to a digital SLR camera.
-This accessory can cost several thousand dollars, but there are also settings and downloadable photo altering programs that can mimic the results of a tilt-shift lens.
+This accessory can cost several thousand dollars.
+Thankfully, there are also settings and downloadable photo altering programs that can mimic the results of a tilt-shift lens.

 There are many websites that offer useful tips for people who want to try this type of photography, and the tilt-shift photography examples below should offer brilliant inspiration: